ohboyd/nucleus-notes/README.md

 - Webpacker for js assets, Sprockets for the SCSS and images

-- Bootstrap for the design (along with popper and jquery)
+- Bootstrap for the design and icons (along with popper and jquery)

+- Ajax for asynchronous updating, with no page refresh

-- Validations are unit tested within rspec model tests
+- Validations are unit tested within rspec model tests which take advantage of factory bot and faker

 ## Worthwhile Gems